dahal-arjun/express-node-ts-todo-with-fe/Readme.md

 Now, add fill with the creds in the .env file.
 Once you are done with the changes.\
 Paste the following code in the terminal.\
-This command should run the mysql db & server.\
+This command should run the mysql db, server & frontend\
 It should work like magic.
 If not have to configure the project.

 ```bash